mehdipourfar/webp-server/README.md

 ## Reverse Proxy

 `webp-server` does not support SSL or domain name validation.
 It is recommended to use a reverse proxy such as [nginx](https://www.nginx.com/) in front of it.
 It should only cover frontend APIs.
 Backend APIs should be called locally.
-Here is a minimal `nginx` configuration that redirects all the paths which starts with /image/ to webp-server.
+Here is a minimal `nginx` configuration that redirects all the paths which starts with /image/ to `webp-server`.

 ``` nginx